kitten/redux-fluorine/README.md

 Once you have installed it in your Redux project, you will be able to dispatch observables directly.
 Any emissions from these observables are dispatched as actions.
 This observable is referred to as an agenda.
-When an agenda errors, all it's actions are reverted.
+When an agenda errors, all its actions are reverted.

 ## Short Demo